mineraltsai/microchat/README.md

 # microchat
-To meet the needs of researchers for personalized analysis and advanced visualization of microbiome data, a suite of R-based tools (microchat) was developed for the downstream analysis and visualization of microbiome data.
+To meet the needs for personalized analysis and advanced visualization of microbiome data, a suite of R-based tools (microchat) was developed for the downstream analysis and visualization of microbiome data.

 <a href="https://github.com/mineraltsai/microchat"><img src="https://github.com/mineraltsai/microchat/blob/main/logo.png" height="200" align="right" /></a>